Conference Costing FAQ

 Q. How much does accommodation cost?

 There are several nearby hotels with which we will be negotiating a reduced rate for conference delegates.
-Further details about these will be circulated once registration opens on 1st March.
+Further details about these are circulated when registration opens.

 Q. What about evening meals?